-During the first quarter of 2015, Dr. Bargaoui and his team collected data for modelling the Douimis and Beja watersheds.
+During the first quarter of 2015, Dr. Bargaoui and her team collected data for modelling the Douimis and Beja watersheds.
 Utilizing GIS information, soil texture, soil occupation, geology, average basin hydraulic conductivity at saturation, average porosity, and field capacity were measured as they are required by the water balance BBH model.
 Aymen Ben Jaafar (PhD student) performed the calibration at Douimis watershed which, along with the Beja basin, was added to the six originally proposed areas of study.

-The modelling of Oussafa basin (a Wadi Siliana sub-basin) using BBH was completed by team member Manoubia Zamouri, who finalized and presented her Master thesis during this period.
+The modelling of Oussafa basin (a Wadi Siliana sub-basin) using BBH was completed by team member Manoubia Zamouri, who finalized and presented her Master's thesis during this period.
 Another PhD student, Nesrine Abid, finalized the BBH model calibration for the Joumine and Sejnane basins and this work, along with her modeling, has been accepted as an oral presentation at IUGG 2015

 .
 The research team also acquired climatic and soil monitoring sensors to implement an intelligent system composed of wireless sensors that measure environmental data linked to drought indicators.
-PhD student Fantazi Walid from the Telecom Laboratory at ENIT will use this equipment to set up a spatio temporal database that interfaces with a web mapping application to constantly monitor and display the data.
+PhD student Fantazi Walid from the Telecom Laboratory at ENIT will use this equipment to set up a spatiotemporal database that interfaces with a web mapping application to constantly monitor and display the data.

 The team now has 25 years of model predictions of evapotranspiration and soil moisture content to compute drought indices.
 This work was presented as a Poster at the IRTG 2015